Articles

 Plain-English guides to condo and HOA document risk

 Every article on this page is written for buyers and owners reading the actual documents an association is required to disclose at sale — the reserve study, the budget, the insurance summary, the meeting minutes, the resale or estoppel certificate.
-We focus on Florida, Texas, and Arizona because the regulatory landscapes diverge most sharply there, but the principles in the national guides apply anywhere in the country.
+Our coverage is nationwide, with the deepest state-specific detail where the regulatory landscapes diverge most sharply — but the principles in the national guides apply anywhere in the country.

 Most readers start with the pillar guides below — long-form references that link out to the supporting articles for each state and topic.
 If you're short on time, the condo buying checklist and the 5-question risk quiz are the fastest path to a structured read of any property.